fluxninja/aperture/docs/content/reference/policies/spec.md

 <dt>tokens</dt>
 <dd>

-(string, default: `"1"`) Tokens determines the cost of admitting a single request the workload, which is typically defined as milliseconds of response latency.
+(string) Tokens determines the cost of admitting a single request the workload, which is typically defined as milliseconds of response latency.
-This override is applicable only if `auto_tokens` is set to false.
+This override is applicable only if tokens for the request are not specified in the request.

 </dd>
 </dl>